 Canada Emergency Wage Subsidy

 Under the Canada Emergency Wage Subsidy (CEWS), eligible employers can request a wage subsidy of 75%, with a maximum weekly limit of $847.
 Granted for a maximum period of 24 weeks and retroactive from March 15, 2020, this subsidy is aimed at preventing job losses.
-Eligible employers can apply for the CEWS through the Canada Revenue Agency’s My Business Account portal from April 27 to October 2020.
+Eligible employers can apply for the CEWS through the Canada Revenue Agency’s My Business Account portal from April 27.